Visyond/website-hugo/site/content/product-tour/product-tour.md

       Select cells and charts, add them to dashboards, create spreadsheet-driven calculators, and securely present them.
     benefitsList:
       - text: >-
-          Share only certain dashboards and scenarios with certain collaborators.
-      - text: >-
-          Hide the complexity of the spreadsheet and put important metrics on interactive dashboards.
-      - text: >-
-          Enable stakeholders to test scenarios without your help.
-    benefitsList2:
-      - text: >-
           Nobody can accidentally corrupt spreadsheet data or obstruct the dashboard views of other collaborators.
       - text: >-
           Once created - always updated: Visyond’s dashboards require minimal to no maintenance.
     image: /img/product-tour/step4.png